Deeplygends/microservices/README.md

 This application has been built to be fully runnable on Docker.

 To build the application, please follow the instructions :
+- clone this repository using the following command : `git clone https://github.com/Deeplygends/microservices.git`